 Service principal object

-Consider the application object as the global representation of your application for use across all tenants, and the service principal as the local representation for use in a specific tenant.
+The application object is the global representation of your application for use across all tenants, and the service principal is the local representation for use in a specific tenant.

 A service principal must be created in each tenant where the application is used, enabling it to establish an identity for sign-in and/or access to resources being secured by the tenant.
 A single-tenant application has only one service principal (in its home tenant), created and consented for use during application registration.
 A multi-tenant Web application/API also has a service principal created in each tenant where a user from that tenant has consented to its use.